What the books on romance tell you

 This is a blight that occurs with girls who have been convent educated.
 Starting from class seven to class twelve and beyond, there are girls who walk in and out of libraries to devour Victorian era romances, the most popular being Mills & Boon paperbacks.

 Most feature tall brooding men of royal upbringing who look down on women with disdain and contempt.
 They are the alpha male, independent men of few words who are expert hunters or horse riders and wear their finery with élan.
 They almost always have a coterie of loose women who flaunt their desires to mate with him.
 The heroines of our stories are almost always intellectually superior, bookworms and of extremely sensitive natures that they hide behind a cold exterior.
 Right around page 33, our hero would find her alone in the library and after a few cold confrontational words that would quietly transpire, he would rudely yank her up to him and press his hot lips on hers and bruise her thoroughly.
 Our heroine would then rewind this session of domestic violence and drool over him almost orgasmically for the next few weeks.

-The romantic novels then goes on to the next level usually page 87 of a 200 page book, and this time he has become more persuasive with his approach to physical intimacy and she has become more than relenting – with more than lips parting.
-Well we cant let the passion run out can we?
+The romantic novels then go on to the next level usually page 87 of a 200-page book, and this time he has become more persuasive with his approach to physical intimacy and she has become more than relenting – with more than lips parting.
+Well, we can’t let the passion run out can we?
 So all the lacy lingerie is torn apart and her body covered with hot kisses, and suddenly he is all nude, all set to dance the mating game.
 In those days there were no condoms – so the unimaginable unprotected sex follows.

 Reality check 2